ilpropheta/ilpropheta.github.io/README.md

 Here is a list of *some* notable events possibly influencing my professional life (most of them are sort of "first time I did *X*"):

+- during '90s
+  - learned basics of computers and batch scripting
 - 2000
   - written my first line of Pascal, at school
   - written my first line of HTML, at school